sweattep/modern_quotes/README.md

 >Math is the opposite of learning by example

+>If you spend too much time thinking about a thing, you'll never get it done.
+>

 >The greater the outward show, the greater the inward poverty

 >Gift cards or gift certificates that can be redeemed only for goods or services, and not for cash, are allowed.